Croatia Or Greece – How To Choose Between Grecce Vs. Croatia

 Archaeological Sites In Greece - Parthenon on Acropolis, Athens, Greece

-While Croatian food is delicious, and you should try it, Greek food is up there with some of the best.
+While Croatian food is delicious, and you should try it, Greek food is up there with some of the best it is much more diverse and packs more of punch.

 Moussaka, Greek salad, Gyros, papoutsakia, pastitsio, the list goes on.